Motor vehicle: Ownership trends

-Since the early 2000s, the number of alternative fuel vehicles has been increasing driven by the interest of several governments to promote their widespread adoption through public subsidies and other non-financial incentives.
-Governments have adopted these policies due to a combination of factors, such as environmental concerns, high oil prices, and less dependence on imported oil.
+Since the early 2000s, the number of alternative fuel vehicles has been increasing, driven by several governments' interest in promoting their widespread adoption through public subsidies and other non-financial incentives.
+Governments have adopted these policies due to a combination of factors, including environmental concerns, high oil prices, and a lower dependence on imported oil.

 Among the fuels other than traditional petroleum fuels (gasoline or diesel fuel), and alternative technologies for powering the engine of a motor vehicle, the most popular options promoted by different governments are: natural gas vehicles, LPG powered vehicles, flex-fuel vehicles, use of biofuels, hybrid electric vehicles, plug-in hybrids, electric cars, and hydrogen fuel cell cars.

-Since the late 2000s, China, European countries, the United States, Canada, Japan and other developed countries have been providing strong financial incentives to promote the adoption of plug-in electric vehicle.As of 2024, the global fleet of plug-in electric vehicles (battery-electric and plug-in hybrids) exceeded 40 million units, with China and Europe accounting for over two-thirds of total sales.
+Since the late 2000s, China, European countries, the United States, Canada, Japan, and other developed countries have been providing strong financial incentives to promote the adoption of plug-in electric vehicle.
+As of 2024, the global fleet of plug-in electric vehicles (battery-electric and plug-in hybrids) exceeded 40 million units, with China and Europe accounting for over two-thirds of total sales.
 As of 2019, in addition, the medium and heavy commercial segments add another 700,000 units to the global stock of plug-in electric vehicles.
-In 2020 the global market share of plug-in passenger car sales was 4.2%, up from 2.5% in 2019.
+In 2020, the global market share of plug-in passenger car sales was 4.2%, up from 2.5% in 2019.
 Nevertheless, despite government support and the rapid growth experienced, the plug-in electric car segment represented just about 1 out of every 250 vehicles (0.4%) on the world's roads by the end of 2018.